hms-dbmi/chromoscope/docs/presigned_urls.md

     :type object_path: string
     :param expiration: The number of seconds the presigned URL is valid for.
     :type expiration: int
-    :return: The presigned URL. #TODO: change this
+    :return: The presigned URL.
-    :rtype: string
+    :rtype: string or None
     """

     # Create low-level S3 service client